NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/guides/forking-other-networks.md

 ### "Project ID does not have access to archive state"

-When using Infura without the archival add-on, you will only have access to the state of the blockchain from recent blocks.
+When using Infura or [Nodereal](https://nodereal.io/) without the archival add-on, you will only have access to the state of the blockchain from recent blocks.
 To avoid this problem, you can use either a local archive node or a service that provides archival data, like [Alchemy].

 ## See also